Rissap/AzurLaneBot/README.md

 2. In game: go to Battle and use arrows "prev"/"next" to select map where present stage for farm.

-3. In downloaded folder: go to dist/main and run main.exe.
+3. In downloaded folder: open console and enter "python main.py"

-4. Enter chapter name from chapter list and select how many times you want to farm this chapter.

-5. Select your emulator and make full screen.
-After a few seconds after running main.exe you will see how bot select stage and farm it.

-6. If nothing: check console that you run before and see what happends.

-7. For any questions: rinej.sapset@gmail.com
+Bot do nothing: check your console.
+Sometimes, you should just download modules.
+Or, you should make new screenshots of game buttons.